 Popular Front of India case: NIA raids six places in 4 districts of Tamil Nadu

-The National Investigation Agency (NIA) searched six locations in four districts of Tamil Nadu on Tuesday as part of its ongoing investigation into the banned terror outfit Popular Front of India (...
+The National Investigation Agency (NIA) carried out searches at six locations in four districts of Tamil Nadu on Tuesday as part of its ongoing investigation into the banned terror outfit Popular Front of India (PFI).